GaoGN517/CodeExamples/ComparisonWithControl/README.txt

 so basically, Bonferroni procedure works.
 To do pairwise comparisons, we have Scheffe's method, Fisher's LSD, Bonferroni method in general.

-Fisher's LSD: perform F test, if rejects the null, then perform t-test for all pairs each at alpha level.
+Fisher's LSD: performs F test, if rejects the null, then perform t-test for all pairs each at alpha level.
 Not a good method for multi-comparisons.

 Bonferroni: correction for the significance level - alpha / (number of comparisons).